freedomofpress/securedrop-docs/docs/backup_and_restore.rst

 Migrating
 ---------

-.. note:: These steps require physical access to the servers.

 Moving a SecureDrop installation to new hardware consists of:

-  - Backing up the existing installation and preserving its Tor credentials from the *Admin Workstation*
+  - Backing up the existing installation and preserving credentials from the *Admin Workstation*;
-  - Installing the same version of SecureDrop on the new hardware;
+  - Installing the same version of SecureDrop on the new hardware and copying credentials into place;
-  - Restoring the backup to the new installation;
+  - Restoring the backup to the new installation.
-  - Repairing Tor credentials for the new installation.

-Detailed Migration Instructions
-'''''''''''''''''''''''''''''''
+The instructions differ depending on which onion services version your instance is using.

+* :ref:`Instances using v3 onion services <migrate_v3>`
+* :ref:`Instances using v2 + v3 onion services <migrate_v2v3>`
+* :ref:`Instances using v2 onion services <migrate_v2>`

+.. _migrate_v3:

+Hardware Migration for Instances Using v3 Onion Services
+''''''''''''''''''''''''''''''''''''''''''''''''''''''''''
 #. :ref:`Back up the existing installation <backing_up>`.

-#. **Preserve important credentials**: Before re-installing SecureDrop, you
+#. **Preserve files and credentials**: Create a folder to
-   will need to preserve some important credential files from the old installation on the *Admin Workstation*.
-Save these credentials somewhere in the ``~/Persistent/`` directory.
+   preserve important files from the old installation:

    .. code:: sh